Bank of Italy started sanctions against ex Monte Paschi chiefs in 2012

-* ON 15 MAY 2017 BUWOG AG LAUNCHED A RIGHTS ISSUE AGAINST CASH CONTRIBUTIONS FROM ITS AUTHORIZED CAPITAL

-ROME Jan 29 The Bank of Italy was carrying out intensive checks over the mounting problems at the troubled Monte Paschi bank by late 2009 but sanctions against top bank executives came only after they had left the lender in 2012, a Bank of Italy document showed.
+ROME The Bank of Italy was carrying out intensive checks over the mounting problems at the troubled Monte Paschi bank (BMPS.MI) by late 2009 but sanctions against top bank executives came only after they had left the lender in 2012, a Bank of Italy document showed.

 The document, deposited in parliament after a statement on the widening scandal by Economy Minister Vittorio Grilli, seeks to rebut charges that the central bank was lax in its oversight of Monte dei Paschi as it slid into crisis.